finn-stainton/finn-stainton.github.io/docs/Knowledge-Notebook/Social-Professional/Preparation-Professional-Practice.md

 - Explain product and professional liability and articulate their applicability within computer engineering.
 - Analyze the ethical ramifications of free open-source hardware and software.

-## PPP/9 Contemporary issues
+## PPP/ Contemporary issues

-Core Learning Outcomes:
+??? info "Learning Outcomes:"

 - Summarize the legal bases for the right to privacy and freedom of expression in one’s own country. - Discuss ways in which privacy varies from country to country.
 - Describe current computer-based threats to privacy.